subi3wr3x/SecDevOps/tlsdash/README.md

 #### Expectations
 - In a large org the extract portion will be bespoke, there rest can be used as-is.
+- Step 1 will be sourcing your TLS certs.
+Here, a config db is assumed.
+- Step 2 is running tls-dash-flask.py (with or with a web server fronting based on load)

 #### Screen Shot
 ![TLS Dashboard](tlsdash.png?raw=true "TLS Dashboard")